dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 as it is.
 They cannot be so easily encouraged to see the world through a lens their ego doesn't permit them to see.

+### Living with the Truth Makes Us Strong

 Obviously, there are some little evils that are hard to avoid, like white lies.
 We do these things even though we know the white lie may hide someone from the truth or ultimately lead to someone feeling better about themselves.

+Accepting life with the consequences of the truth forces us to be cognizant of how our actions affect those around us.
+Those of us dependent on lies become weaker versions of ourselves.
+However, they gain strength with manipulation because they excel at manipulating circumstance.

-Actually, we might say that some lies are good, but I believe that we should never try to lie, if we can help it.
-If the government came to our house to take your parent away, what would you say if you knew they were innocent/guilty?
+Actually, we might say that some lies are good, but I believe that we should strive never to lie, if we can help it.
+How do we deal with lies that harden the hearts of an entire nation?
+What about the lies that harm each one of us every day? *How do you fight this?* If the government came to our house to take your parent(s) away, what would you say if you knew they were innocent/guilty?
 If you thought they were innocent or guilty?
-It's complicated, isn't it.
+It's complicated, isn't it?
+What would a child say?

+#

-So if we ask someone to stain their silk so ours stays clean, is that right?
+If we ask someone to stain their silk so ours stays clean, is that right?
 Their cloth will eventually show the same changes ours would if we simply did it ourselves.
 Karma and justice are more complicated than most imagine.
 We are lucky to have a simple code of actions.
 Karma and justice are so complicated because our judgement of a situation always depends so much on someone's knowledge, foresight, awareness and, most importantly, their intentions.

+### (Web of Karma)

 So when we ask someone else to commit some sin, so that our own, known list of sins remains shorter, you'll find that people want you to keep